 Before heading out to collect mushrooms, take a moment to learn some important details that will make your experience enjoyable and risk-free.
-The best advice you can get during wild edible mushroom foraging is to approach with absolute caution.
+The best advice you can get during wild edible mushroom foraging is to approach it with absolute caution.
 There are very many species in the world.
 This means it is easy to confuse edible with poisonous ones.

 Check Mushroom Safety Guide for more information.

-Popular Wild Edible Mushrooms in Oregon
+Popular Oregon Wild Edible Mushrooms

 Mushroom Associations with Trees

 Different mushrooms grow under certain types of trees and prefer a specific climate and soil.
-Finding the right forest that is suitable for particular species of the fungi is key to a successful search and proper identification.
+Finding the right forest that is suitable for particular species of fungi is key to a successful search and proper identification.

 Douglas-fir supports boletes and chanterelles.